Japanese eggplant (Nasu dengaku) + 6 delicious recipes to make

-By the way, this recipe is gluten-free and vegan.
+And by the way, this recipe is gluten-free and vegan!

 As I mentioned before, it’s perfectly fine to have this dish as a main course, but some delicious pairings complement the savory miso flavors.

-If you want an easy side dish, you can pair it with plain boiled white rice or jasmine rice.
+If you want an easy side dish, you can pair this Japanese eggplant recipe with plain boiled white rice or jasmine rice.

 Don’t forget to drink a cup of genmai tea to soothe and aid digestion.